Hiatus hernia containing stomach, pancreas, splenic flexure, omentum and vessels

 Large hiatus hernia containing the entire stomach (which is not distended nor volved), body and tail of pancreas, large bowel (splenic flexure), omentum and vessels (including the splenic artery and vein).
 Normal enhancement of the stomach wall.
 Scarring in the lung apices.
 No suspicious lung nodule or mass.
 Right pleural thickening.
-Dependant collapse in the lung bases.
+Dependent collapse in the lung bases.
 No pleural effusion.
 No lymphadenopathy.
 Cardiomegaly.
 No pericardial effusion.

 Abdomen and Pelvis